-However, auditor’s report is an all important part of the results that has many a times exposed significant misdeeds and frauds perpetrated by the management.
+However, auditor’s report is an all-important part of the results that has many times exposed significant misdeeds and frauds perpetrated by the management.
 The role of the independent auditor is paramount in the principal-agency relationship of shareholders and management.

 We mentioned earlier that Ricoh India Limited delayed filing of its quarterly results for September 2015.
 Finally, the company published these results on May 18, 2016.
-The auditor’s report, which formed part of the results release, contained eye opening comments on the status of financial dealings of the company.
+The auditor’s report, which formed part of the release of the results, contained eye-opening comments on the status of financial dealings of the company.